 The time it takes in ovens or food dehydrators varies with the herb and appliance used.
 Herbs are dry when leaves crumble off the stem.
 Don’t crush leaves until using them – they’ll lose their flavor more quickly.

 Air drying in Minnesota is difficult because of the weather.
-Ideal conditions are consistent temperatures above 85 degrees F. and humidity below 60%.
+Ideal conditions are consistent temperatures above 85° F. and humidity below 60%.

 To microwave small amounts, place herbs on a paper towel and cover with a second.
-Set control on high and dry them 1-3 minutes.
+Set control on high and dry them 1 to 3 minutes.
 Check, and if more time is needed, check every 30 seconds.
 Pay attention, because paper towels can catch fire if hot spots occur.

 and color three months in